Vehicle registration plates of Germany: Public sector

 A similar style is issued by some districts to consular or diplomatic vehicles in the form Aaa-9NNn (example: D-921).
 Unlike the other style of diplomatic/consular plates issued in Berlin and Bonn (see below), this plate does not indicate the nationality of the mission.

 Diplomatic plates

 Plates of cars covered by diplomatic immunity bear the digit 0 (Zero), followed by a two- or three-digit number which indicates the specific diplomatic mission, a hyphen and another number counting within this mission.
 Traditionally, a digit 1 in this final place denotes the ambassador or chef de mission.
-Lower-ranking embassy or consular staff without full diplomatic status are issued plates with the regular city code (mostly B for the capital, Berlin, or BN for the former capital, Bonn).
-The following characters are identical to the 0-plates, e.g. B 19–256.
+Lower-ranking embassy or consular staff without full diplomatic status are issued plates with the regular city code (mostly B for the capital, Berlin, or BN for the former capital, Bonn); the following numerals are analogous to the "0-plates", e.g. B 19–256.
 Further holders of diplomatic plates are certain international organizations, such as the UNHCR or the European Central Bank.